Azure-Samples/durable-functions-python-model-evaluation/README.md

     }
     ```

 7. Go the `statusQueryGetUri` to get the result of the orchestration instance.
-It should show the final answer picked by the evaluation model:
+It should show the final answer picked by the evaluation model in the **output**:

     ```json
     {